Need to know

 There are many all-in-one machines on the market with an eye-watering number of functions – they'll chop, beat, mix, whip, grind, mince, grate, juice… the list goes on.

 Many people swear by their all-in-one kitchen machines.
-But Fiona advises that unless it's the first appliance you ever buy, and you don't intend to buy any others, you're likely just doubling up.
+But Fiona advises that unless it's the first appliance you ever buy, and you don't intend to buy any others, you're probably just doubling up with what you already have.

 "Some people do love them, but if you already have a blender, a food processor, a stand mixer and an oven, you don't need an all-in-one machine," says Fiona.